mjohndus/adminer/docs/upgrade.md

 - Plugin `AdminerFrames` (frames.php) was removed.
 Frames can be allowed by `frameAncestors` configuration option.
   See [Configuration options](/docs/configuration.md) for more information.

+- Plugin `AdminerPrettyJsonColumn` (pretty-json-column.php) was removed.
+JSON values can be formatted automatically by `jsonValuesAutoFormat` configuration option.
+See [Configuration options](/docs/configuration.md) for more information.

 - Plugins `AdminerJsonColumn` (json-column.php) and [AdminerJsonPreview](https://github.com/pematon/adminer-plugins) by
   Pematon were replaced by new `JsonPreviewPlugin`.
 New plugin respects `jsonValuesDetection` configuration option.